-Emma Griffin was educated at London and Cambridge and is now a historian of modern Britain at the University of East Anglia.
+Emma Griffin was educated at London and Cambridge and is now based at the University of East Anglia.
 She is the author of four books, most recently Liberty's Dawn: A People's History of the British Industrial Revolution, published by Yale UP in 2013, as well as many articles, essays and reviews in both academic and non-academic publications.
 Her current project is focussed on women and work in Victorian Britain and explores the emotions of family life and the origins and consequences of low female pay.

-Please browse this website to find out more about her books and research on the industrial revolution and the social history of Victorian Britain.
+Please browse this website to find out more about her books and research on the industrial revolution and the history of women and family in Victorian Britain.